Midleton: History

 The town is home to the Old Midleton Distillery which was established by James Murphy in 1825.
 The distillery operated independently until 1868, when it became part of the Cork Distilleries Company, which was later amalgamated into Irish Distillers in 1967.
 In 1988, Irish Distillers was the subject of a friendly takeover by the French drinks conglomerate Pernod Ricard.
 The Old Midleton Distillery, which boasts the world's largest pot still – a copper vessel with a capacity of 140,000 litres, was in operation until 1975 when production was transferred to a new purpose-built facility, the New Midleton Distillery.
 The New Midleton Distillery produces a number of Irish whiskeys, including Jameson Whiskey, Redbreast, and Paddy.
 It also produces vodka and gin.
 In 1992, the old distillery was restored and reopened as a visitor centre.
 Known as the Jameson Experience, the visitor centre hosts a number of attractions, including Ireland's largest working water-wheel (with a diameter of 7m).

 At the top of the main street stands a monument to 16 Irish Republican Army men killed on 20 February 1921 during the Irish War of Independence.
 Twelve IRA personnel were killed during an unsuccessful ambush of British forces at the nearby town of Clonmult, while four more were captured and two of those later executed.
-The incident was the biggest single loss of life for the IRA during the war.
-'Captain' Sean O'Shea led the Clonmult gang and is buried as head of the Republican Plot at Midleton cemetery.
-Nearby stands a monument marking the 200th anniversary of the Irish Rebellion of 1798.

 Two houses designed by Augustus Pugin, later the architect of the Houses of Parliament in London, stand at the bottom of Main Street.
 They now form one building and house a public bar.

 In 2015, a large steel sculpture called Kindred Spirits was installed in Bailick Park.
 This sculpture commemorates a famine relief donation, made in 1847 by Native American Choctaw people, during the Great Famine.

+In December 2015 (during Storm Frank) and in October 2023 (during Storm Babet) a number of businesses were flooded in Midleton, including on the town's main street.

 Education

 Elizabeth Villiers, former mistress of William of Orange, founded the private school named Midleton College in 1696.
 The school is traditionally associated with the Church of Ireland.
-Past pupils include Isaac Butt, founder of the Home Rule League, Reginald Dyer, perpetrator of the Amritsar Massacre and John Philpot Curran, lawyer and father of Sarah Curran.
+Past pupils include Isaac Butt, founder of the Home Rule League, Reginald Dyer, perpetrator of the Amritsar Massacre and John Philpot Curran, lawyer.